Towards gauge unified, supersymmetric hidden strong dynamics: Collider phenomenology

+The various bound states have rich phenomenology in colliders, with different masses and decay channels.
+Thus the most significant signatures of our models are a tower of resonances with different masses.
+Although any model with hidden strong dynamics or in the context of GUT's can predict such resonances as well, we emphasize that our models are quite different from the composite-Higgs/technicolor scenarios due to the existence of fundamental scalars and different types of fundamental degrees of freedom, as mentioned in Section~\ref{sec:intro}.

+As the simplest and lightest bound states, here we focus on the phenomenology of lightest exotic mesons at the LHC.
+We generically denote a scalar meson by $S$ with mass $M_S$ and a pseudoscalar meson by $P$ with mass $M_P$.
+One distinctive property between these two types of exotic mesons, for example, is that the latter cannot decay into a pair of Higgs bosons while the former can as long as kinematics allows.

 As argued in the previous section, the lightest meson in our models has to be CP-even.
-We use an EFT at low energies to describe the dynamics of the bound states, similar to the formalism of pion interactions in strongly coupled QCD.
+We use an EFT approach to describe the dynamics of the bound states at low energies, similar to the formalism of pion interactions in strongly-coupled QCD.
 The detailed calculation is summarized in Appendix~\ref{app:EFT}.
-We will make the following assumptions for the hidden scalar masses: \begin{itemize} \item Both $\tilde Q$ and $\tilde U$ representations are respectively degenerate, {\it i.e.},
+For definiteness and simplification, we make the following assumptions for the hidden scalar masses: \begin{itemize} \item Both $\widetilde Q$ and $\widetilde U$ representations are respectively degenerate, {\it i.e.},